buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

     * `model_id`=505051 (the Id of the GrantRequest or whatever Model Type this relates to)
     * Note the the Model Type itself is not found here: you can get it from following the `model_attribute_id`, as the Model Attribute has a copy of the model_type.

-### Adding and Removing Model Attribute Values to a Field
+### Adding/Removing Model Attribute Values to/from a Field

 * In the Create/Update Fluxx Record Action, you are given a text area to enter instructions for the MAVs to add or remove.
 * Each instruction uses one line: use a line break (press Enter) to separate lines.